infiniflow/ragflow/docs/references/api.md

 - Path: `/api/document/upload/`
 - Method: POST

-This method uploads a file to a specific knowledge base.
+This method uploads a specific file to a specified knowledge base.

 ### Parameter